By Gwenn Voelckers

 It’s June and time to get our hands dirty!

-Gwenn Voelckers is the founder and facilitator of Alone and Content, empowerment workshops for women and author of “Alone and Content,” a collection of inspiring essays for those who live alone.
-For information about her workshops, to purchase her book, or invite Voelckers to speak, visit www.aloneandcontent.com
+Gwenn Voelckers is the founder and facilitator of Alone and Content, empowerment workshops for women and author of “Alone and Content,” a collection of inspiring essays for those who live alone, see here now for more information about her workshops, to purchase her book, or invite Voelckers to speak, visit www.aloneandcontent.com